inet-framework/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 with the :par:`displayInfos` parameter, which is ``true`` by default.

 The visualizer can display module information in various ways, selected with the :par:`format` parameter.
-This takes a format string, which can contain the following directives:
+This model takes a format string, which can contain the following directives:

 -  ``%n``: module full name